cpaxton/costar_stack/Readme.md

 roslaunch predicator_bringup core.launch
 ```

+This will launch the `predicator_params` module as well if `params:=true` is set (it is set by default).
+This is the service which lets other programs manually configure predicator parameters.

 #### Launch the Peg Simulation Example

 This launch file uses the configuration included to test predicator in the simulation.